xovox/RetroTink-Setup/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# BIG OLD WARNING

+This only works under a vanilla installation of RetroPie 4.4!
+If you run the update via the RetroPie menu, it will break everything.
+I haven't spent too much time looking into it, other than finding that it's now ignoring custom viewport height & width.

 # RetroTink-Setup

 I *love* my RetroPie, and I really want to use my RetroTink with it... but I don't like the custom RetroTink's interface, I need something family-friendly... not exclusively engineer-friendly. 😁 I'm sure my use of an emoji in my README.md disqualifies me as an engineer now!